Public Sector Fleet Conference 2025

 Policy Advisor

-Office for Zero Emissions Vehicles, DfT
+Office for Zero Emission Vehicles, DfT

 Filip Kolodziejski is a Policy Advisor in the Vehicle Policy team at the UK Government’s Office for Zero Emission Vehicles.
 OZEV is a team working across Government to support the transition to zero emission vehicles.
 Filip leads on the Government’s commitment to transition its own car and van fleet to a zero emission base.
 He also works closely with the automotive industry, monitoring the health of the growing used EV market and developing measures to support the take-up of electric vehicles.